discordeno/guide/src/stepbystep/createlanguage.md

 Discordeno provides you a built in function called `translate`.
 It takes in 3 different arguments.

-- `guildID` the id of the server.
+- `guildId` the id of the server.
 This is used to determine which language to use.
 - `key` the unique folderpath:KEY string that will determine which string to translate.